 Former Client Testimonial

-Most mediations are now conducted via Zoom or telephone for everyone's convenience.
-Face-to-face mediations may be scheduled upon agreement of the parties.
+Currently, mediations are conducted via Zoom or telephone for everyone's safety and convenience.

 Mediation can be an efficient and low-conflict option for resolving disputes.
 Mediation is favored by the courts and is often mandated before a trial will be held.
 We want the end result to be a written agreement that you participated in creating and that resolves your dispute.

 As a trial attorney I know that taking any case to court can be expensive, stressful, and the outcome uncertain.
 In the end the parties to the conflict will feel even more animosity towards one another.
 As an impartial mediator working with both parties to your dispute I can help you find sensible solutions as an alternative to going to court.

 Common types of cases resolved in mediation include:

 Family Law: divorce, including property division, spousal support, parenting time, and child support

 Real Estate: partition, boundary disputes, rights to escrow, buy-sell contract issues, and suits to quiet title

 Construction: liens, contracts, performance and defective workmanship issues

 Personal Injury: premises liability and motor vehicle collisions